Disclosure: We were invited for this meal for the purpose of this post however all opinions are my own.

 By this point we were all pretty full up but the children couldn’t leave without ice cream – they had two scoops and a choice of sauces which was their ideal dessert and the perfect size after their starter and main.

 I ordered the Gin and Tonic Trifle – my dream dessert – but was disappointed to then be told it was out of stock.
 I ordered the Mississippi Mud Pie instead but it was really dense and heavy.
-Hubby and I had a bite each but couldn’t managed any more than that – I’m still dreaming of the trifle now and will be ordering it next time!
+Dave and I had a bite each but couldn’t managed any more than that – I’m still dreaming of the trifle now and will be ordering it next time!

-Hubby chose the Berry Brioche and Butter Pudding which was full of flavour and served warm with ice cream.
+Dave chose the Berry Brioche and Butter Pudding which was full of flavour and served warm with ice cream.
 He really enjoyed it and it was a nice light finish to a three course meal.

 We had such a nice meal at the Mill House restaurant and it’s reminded us all the things we love about Beefeater.
 They have bottomless soft drinks and offered us refills regularly, they have so much variety on the menu and the atmosphere is like a home from home – with comfy chairs and music playing softly in the background.
 The staff were lovely and we would definitely visit Mill House again in the future.